ethstorage/ethstorage-doc/rollup-guide/op-stack-tutorial.md

 <figure><img src="../.gitbook/assets/rollup-contract.jpg" alt=""><figcaption><p>The BatchInbox Contract serves as the Application Contract in the rollup integration scenario</p></figcaption></figure>

-An early version of the OP Stack’s `BatchInbox` smart contract with EIP-4844 integration can be found [here](https://github.com/ethstorage/es-op-batchinbox/blob/main/src/BatchInbox.sol).
-The smart contract employs the blobhash of the blob as the key to put the blob in the EthStorage storage contract's key-value store, and covers the upfront storage payment using its ETH balance.
+An early version of the `BatchInbox` smart contract with EIP-4844 integration can be found [here](https://github.com/ethstorage/es-op-batchinbox/blob/main/src/BatchInbox.sol).
+The smart contract employs the blobhash of the blob as the key to put the blob in the EthStorage's key-value store, and covers the upfront storage payment using its ETH balance.

 The EthStorage storage contract address on the Sepolia testnet can be found [here](../information/#public-testnet-1-deployment).

 ## L2 Batch Submitter

-Some essential changes need to be made for the batch submitter when the `BatchInbox` is a smart contract.
+Some essential changes need to be made for the OP Stack's batch submitter when the `BatchInbox` is a smart contract.

 Firstly, it will check if the `BatchInbox` address is a smart contract or an EOA.
-It is important to estimate gas usage before submitting the transaction to the smart contract, instead of using intrinsic gas as before.
-Furthermore, when interacting with a smart contract, the verification of transaction status and error handling becomes crucial to ensure data integrity.
+It is important to estimate gas usage before submitting the transaction to the smart contract, , rather than relying on intrinsic gas as in the EOA case.
+Furthermore, when interacting with a smart contract, it is crucial to implement the verification of transaction status and error handling to ensure data integrity.

 For detailed implementation, refer to [this pull request](https://github.com/ethstorage/optimism/pull/22).